SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.12.md

 Also, it would not be possible to install more than one low-code app per DataMiner Agent.

-#### Dashboards/Low-Code Apps - Table component: Problem when removing the only of the last query [ID 41096]
+#### Dashboards/Low-Code Apps - Table component: Problem when removing the only or the last query [ID 41096]

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->